 This may seem like a silly thing to add to a build list, but I have found that these two brushes do the brunt work of my cleaning.
 They have a stiff bristle and have held up for me for many years now.
 They work much, much, much better than a toothbrush!

-Your goal when making saltwater is to have 0 TDS in the RO/DI water before adding salt.
+When it comes to creating saltwater, your target is to achieve 0 TDS in the RO/DI water before introducing salt.

 As a point of reference, I used to reside in Seattle, where the tap water typically measured around 40 ppm TDS.
 Since moving to Southern California, my TDS reading has risen to 140 ppm.